dalmo1991/superflexPy/doc/popular_models.rst

 which here corresponds to "percolation".

-Once the reservoir is solved (i.e. the values of :math:`S_{\textrm{UR}}` that solve the discretized differential equation are found), the element outputs the sum of percolation and bypassing precipitation (:math:`P_b`).
+Once the reservoir is solved (i.e. the values of :math:`S_{\textrm{UR}}` that solve the discretized differential equation over a time step are found), the element outputs the sum of percolation and bypassing precipitation (:math:`P_b`).

-The flux is then divided between two lag functions (referred to as "unit hydrographs" and abbreviated UH): 90% of the flux goes to UH1 and 10% goes to UH2.
+The flux is then divided between two lag functions, referred to as "unit hydrographs" and abbreviated UH: 90% of the flux goes to UH1 and 10% goes to UH2.
 In this part of the model structure the correspondence between the elements of GR4J and their SuperflexPy implementation is quite clear.

-The output of UH1 provides the input of the routing store, that is a reservoir controlled by the differential equation
+The output of UH1 provides the input of the routing store, which is a reservoir controlled by the differential equation

 .. math::